fredhohman/fredhohman.github.io/_posts/blog/2015-09-07-georgia-tech-gigabit-internet.md

 comments: true
 ---

-Georgia Tech, being located in Midtown Atlanta, is said to have gigabit internet on campus.
-Atlanta has been targetted by Google to [bring Google Fiber to parts of the city][fiber], with AT&T and Comcast [soon to follow][comcast].
+Georgia Tech, being located in Midtown Atlanta, has supposedly had gigabit internet on campus for some time now.
+I wanted to test the speed for myself.

-I wanted to test the speed for myself, so I loaded up [speedtest.net][speedtest], plugged in my laptop to an ethernet port in the Klaus Advanced Computing Building (Gerogia Tech's College of Computing), and clicked "Begin Test".
 <!--more-->

+To do this, I simply loaded up [speedtest.net][speedtest], plugged in my laptop to an ethernet port in the Klaus Advanced Computing Building (Gerogia Tech's College of Computing), and clicked "Begin Test".

-The results are in a gif below.
+The results are in two `.gif`'s below: one for download speed and one for upload speed.

 <figure>
   <video   class="lhalf" width="100%" autoplay loop poster="http://thumbs.gfycat.com/SoulfulMelodicBallpython-poster.jpg">